 Fear comes from two kinds of events.
 Either we fear something will happen to us that we don’t want happening or we fear something we have will be taken from us.

-Fear used in a rational manner can have positive benefits.
+Fear used rationally can have positive benefits.
 Take for example laws and regulations.
-Society creates these out of it’s moral convictions to set ethical standards and boundaries.
-For the most part we follow them because we fear the loss we may suffer if we don’t.
+Society creates these out of its moral convictions to set ethical standards and boundaries.
+For the most part, we follow them because we fear the loss we may suffer if we don’t.
 But this type of fear does not engender respect for those laws, it simply warns us of the danger which comes from breaking them.

-Fear is always about loss and in a country caught up in opiate hysteria, doctors fear losing their license or practice, patients fear losing adequate medical care or complete access to it.
+Fear is always about loss and in a country caught up in opiate hysteria, doctors fear to lose their license or practice, patients fear losing adequate medical care or complete access to it.

-There’s little patients can do to alleviate all the fears a doctor has, but there are some things we can do.
-All too often, regardless of our efforts to be honest, respectful and compassionate towards our doctor’s circumstances, we’re met with suspicion, distrust and resentment and we haven’t done anything more than make an appointment and sit down in an exam room.
+There are little patients can do to alleviate all the fears a doctor has, but there are some things we can do.
+All too often, regardless of our efforts to be honest, respectful and compassionate towards our doctor’s circumstances, we’re met with suspicion, distrust, and resentment and we’ve done nothing more than make an appointment.
 So what can we do when confronted with such negative behavior?

 First and foremost it goes back to understanding that trust and respect between doctor and patient is the most valuable asset between both.
-We both have something the other wants and needs, so how do we transact that in a rational and respectful manner?
+We both have something the other wants and needs, so how do we transact that rationally and respectfully?